Three-Wave Mixing Element with Quantum Paraelectric Materials: Dielectric Properties

 Since the imaginary component of $\epsilon(\lambda)$ is small compared to the real term, we approximate permittivity as $\epsilon(\lambda)\approx\varepsilon_{00} G(\lambda)$ in Eq.~\ref{eq:epsilon} of the main text.
 Here $\eta\approx(\theta_F/T_c)\sqrt{1/16 + (T/\theta_F)^2}-1$, when $T<<\theta_F$, where $T$ is temperature, $\theta_F$ is the Debye temperature, and $T_c$ is the Curie temperature.
 For all models here, we assume $T\to0$ and as such, $\eta\approx\theta_F/(4T_c)-1$.
 The variable

-describes the normalized biasing from the unpolarized state, where $E$ is the bias field, $E_N$ is a re-normalizing field, and $\lambda_S$ is a function of defects/inhomogeneity.
+describes the normalized biasing from the unpolarized state, where $E$ is the bias field, $E_N$ is a renormalizing field, and $\lambda_S$ is a function of defects/inhomogeneity.
 For a pure material with negligible defect density, then $\lambda_S\approx0$ and $\lambda \to E/E_N$.
-Finally, the predicted frequency roll-off of the large dielectric response relates to the soft phonon frequency $\approx$THz, so at the relevant frequencies in the GHz range this assumption holds.
+Finally, the predicted frequency rolloff of the large dielectric response relates to the soft phonon frequency approxiately equal to THz, so at the relevant frequencies in the GHz range this assumption holds.